-Penny is an example of one of my clients who had a tendency to set standards higher than everyone else’s.
+Penny is an example of a client who had a tendency to set standards higher than everyone else’s.
 When she succeeded in meeting them, she felt she was achieving great things.
 This perfectionism fulfilled her need for acceptance and recognition at work.
-A high achiever, she often worked into the wee hours of the night getting that PowerPoint presentation just right, redoing her team’s work, or responding to everything personally because everything is of equal importance.
+A high achiever, she often worked into the wee hours of the night getting that PowerPoint presentation just right, redoing other’s work, or responding to everything personally because everything is of equal importance to her.

 For Penny to give up dwelling on the details and micromanaging her employees, she had to let go her urge to be flawless.
 I asked her if there were other ways to gain attention, validation, support, and self-esteem.
-Her work as an accountant in her small business kept her isolated from people.
+Her work kept her isolated from people.
 She had almost no social interaction, excitement, or recognition.
 Penny admitted that it might help if she pursued a long-lost hobby.

 Let It Go Principle 4: There’s a Better Way to Meet Your Needs